Discover Aichi, the "Kingdom of Manufacturing," through Museums

 Duration: Approx. 10 minutes

-*You must meet certain conditions to participate, including being over 150 cm tall and weighing less than 100 kg
+*Must be over 150 cm tall and weigh less than 100 kg

 3) C+walk T Driving Experience Experience